Magnesium sulfate: Medical

-Magnesium sulfate is used both externally (as Epsom salt) and internally.
+Magnesium sulfate is used both externally (as epsom salt) and internally.

 The main external use is the formulation as bath salts, especially for foot baths to soothe sore feet.
 Such baths have been claimed to also soothe and hasten recovery from muscle pain, soreness, or injury.

-Potential health effects of magnesium sulfate are reflected in medical studies on the impact of magnesium on resistant depression and as an analgesic for migraine and chronic pain.
-Magnesium sulfate has been studied in the treatment of asthma, preeclampsia and eclampsia.
+Health effects of magnesium sulfate that have been proposed include improvement of treatment resistant depression and as an analgesic for migraine and chronic pain.